cosmos/ibc/spec/ics-001-ics-standard/README.md

 ### General

-ICS specifications must be written in GitHub-flavored Markdown.
+ICS specifications must be written in GitHub-flavoured Markdown.

-For a GitHub-flavored Markdown cheat sheet, see [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+For a GitHub-flavoured Markdown cheat sheet, see [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 For a local Markdown renderer, see [here](https://github.com/joeyespo/grip).

 ### Language